Virginia Bicycle Accident Lawyer FAQs

 - Lost wages.
 Bicycle accidents can put people out of work for days, weeks and even months.
 If your bicycle accident injures cause you to miss work, you can sue for the paychecks you missed out on.
 If you are unable to return to work because of your injuries, future loss of income may be included in you settlement.

 - Pain and suffering.
 The emotional and psychological pain of an accident can outlast even the most serious of physical injuries.
+Especially if your injuries are permanent, and you aren’t able to get on a bike again.

 - Punitive damages.
 Reckless, careless drivers are often punished for their negligence through punitive damages.
 In addition to compensation for your injuries, pain and suffering, punitive damages serve as a deterrent for the driver.